lennart-benschop/agon-utilities/README.md

 Example:

-`font 11 clear`
+`font 11 show`

-selectsfont 11 and shows it.
+selects font 11 and shows it.

 `font 11 clear`